brilliantlabsAR/docs/frame/frame.md

 ## How do I connect to my Frame for the first time?

-Ensure your Frame is charged, and then with the charging cradle connected, use a sim card tool to click the reset button.
+Ensure your Frame is charged, and then with the charging cradle connected, use a sim card tool and hold the pairing button for 3 seconds.
 Then remove the dock, and from any Frame compatible app, such as Noa, press connect, and then tap pair.

 ![Pairing Frame to Noa](/frame/images/frame-pairing-diagram.png)